2008 Washington Redskins season: Week 3: vs. Arizona Cardinals

 The Redskins remained at home for Week 3 to play the Arizona Cardinals.
 In the first quarter, the Redskins scored first with RB Clinton Portis scoring on a 3-yard touchdown run.
 In the second quarter, Washington increased its lead when Shaun Suisham kicked a 48-yard field goal.
 The Cardinals closed out the first half with QB Kurt Warner completing a 4-yard TD pass to WR Anquan Boldin.
 In the third quarter, Arizona tied the game when kicker Neil Rackers made a 26-yard field goal attempt.
 The Redskins responded with QB Jason Campbell completing a 2-yard TD pass to TE Todd Yoder.
 Arizona followed with a 62-yard Warner TD pass to WR Larry Fitzgerald.
 In the fourth quarter, the Redskins pulled away with Campbell's 17-yard TD pass to WR Santana Moss.

 With the win, the Redskins improved to 2–1, though infamously set a record for most consecutive games without a shutout at 270.
+As of 2025, this streak remains active.